TYPE: Aksu (woman’s ‘overskirt’), Candelario Village area, Bolivia

 SA-11-9

-This beautiful Aymaran aksu, or women’s over-skirt, comes from the Candelaria village area in the Department of Chuquisaca, Bolivia and is an essential part of the traditional ceremonial ensemble of the women of that region.
-Woven on the vertical axis, it is worn on the horizontal axis (see black and white photo bottom row) cinched at the waist by a belt and has a broad hem of elaborate designs.
-It is constructed using camelid fibers in the warped-faced weave technique with the black ‘pampa’ in warp-faced plain weave while the three strips of various designs in the ‘pallay’ are woven in complementary-warp weave where the design remains exactly the same front and back except the colours reverse (see comparison photo above).
-The narrow outer black strip under the design strips is woven using the lloque* technique (see lower outer colour photos), making this a special garment.
+Of note is that some of the yarns in the narrow outer black strip beside the design strips are woven using the lloque* technique (see lower left and right colour photos), making this a special garment.
+This is a technique which is generally reserved for high-quality fabrics or special pieces and when alternating rows of lloque Z-twisted yarns with the rest of the garment’s S-twisted yarns results in a herringbone-like effect.
+This lloque weave bestows, according to shamanic custom, divine protection to its owner.
 The central design strip features a geometric arrangement while the two outer strips are primarily dominated by horses bearing banners, with several rows of llamas.
 The interruption of the pattern towards one end in these design strips denotes this textile as a four-selvedge weave, with three of those selvedges edged with a woven-in-place four colour tubular border (ribete) with a three-color stripe at the outer edge (see center photo top row).
-The size is 84cm x 110cm, it was made sometime in the 2nd quarter of the 1900’s and was collected in Bolivia in the 1970’s with only the one owner since.
+The size is 84cm x 110cm, it was made in the 2nd quarter of the 1900’s and was collected in Bolivia in the 1970’s with only the one owner since.
 Save for some wear to the lower ribete it is in excellent condition with no repairs or reweaves.

 SIZE: 84cm x 110cm